kikkia/Vinny/docs/Commands.md

 * `~r34 konosuba`

 ### `e621`
-Searches e621 for a given tag.
-Only supports one tag at time as of now.
-Cannot be scheduled for now.
+Searches e621 for given tags Cannot be scheduled for now.
 * `~e621 something` - idk what you furries look at..
+* `~e621 something another_thing` - 2 tag example, you can do up to 4 tags

 ### `4chan`
 *Aliases*: `random4chan`, `r4chan`, `random4c`, `r4c`